Odete Maria Freitas Belo

 Odete Maria Freitas Belo (born 21 February 1966) is an East Timorese physician and politician, and a member of the Fretilin political party.
-She is the incumbent Minister of Health, serving since 29 May 2020 in the VIII Constitutional Government of East Timor led by Prime Minister Taur Matan Ruak.
+From May 2020 to July 2023, she was the Minister of Health, serving in the VIII Constitutional Government of East Timor led by Prime Minister Taur Matan Ruak.

 Early life and education

 Belo was born in Baucau, in the then Portuguese Timor (now East Timor).
 In 1996, she graduated from Udayana University, in Denpasar, Bali, Indonesia, with a degree in medicine, and in 2010, she completed a Master's degree in Public Health at Gadjah Mada University, Sleman Regency, Yogyakarta, Indonesia.

-Career
+Early and administrative career

 Initially, Belo practised general medicine for more than five years in the Viqueque Municipality.
 She then spent 24 years as a health services manager and administrator.

 Between 2010 and 2012, Belo was Deputy Director for Cooperation and Management of External Health Funds.
 From 2012, she was Chairman of the Temporary Management and Functioning Committee of the Autonomous Service of Medicines and Health Equipment E.P.
 (Serviço Autónomo de Medicamentos e Equipamentos de Saúde, SAMES E.P.).
 In 2015, she was appointed as chairman of the Liquidation Committee of the same public enterprise.